Frequently Asked Questions

 The Resort

-Sundance Mountain Resort is a year-round independent resort hotel in Utah nestled beneath the summit spires of Mount Timpanogos in the Wasatch Mountains — part haven for the arts, part scene for mountain play, and part nature conservation.
+Sundance Mountain Resort is a year-round independent resort in Utah nestled beneath the summit spires of Mount Timpanogos in the Wasatch Mountains — part haven for the arts, part scene for mountain play, and part nature conservation.
 It offers skiing and snowboarding, mountain biking, zip lining, hiking, fly fishing, an award-winning spa, celebrated dining at Tree Room and Foundry Grill, live performances, art studios, and year-round cultural programming.
 This Mountain West resort hotel sits 14 miles from Provo and approximately 50 miles — about one hour — from Salt Lake City.

 Sundance Mountain Resort is the only independent resort hotel in the United States built around the intersection of art, nature, and mountain adventure.
 Unlike larger Utah resorts owned by corporate conglomerates, Sundance remains independently operated with 70% of its land permanently set aside for conservation.
 It offers top-caliber Utah powder without the crowds, an on-site art studio and gallery, live theatre and music, award-winning dining, and a spa rooted in the landscape itself.
 Visitors describe it as a place that does something to you — not just for you.